IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_volume_onboarding.html.markdown

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute references after your data source is created.

-- `creation_timestamp` - (String) Indicates the create-time of volume onboarding operation.
+- `creation_timestamp` - (String) The create-time of volume onboarding operation.
-- `description` - (String) Description of the volume onboarding operation.
+- `description` - (String) The description of the volume onboarding operation.
-- `id` - (String) Indicates the volume onboarding operation id.
+- `id` - (String) The volume onboarding operation id.
 - `input_volumes` - (List of strings) List of volumes requested to be onboarded.
-- `status` - (String) Indicates the status of volume onboarding operation.
+- `status` - (String) The status of volume onboarding operation.
-- `progress` - (String) Indicates the progress of volume onboarding operation.
+- `progress` - (String) The progress of volume onboarding operation.
-- `results` - List of objects - results
+- `results` - List of objects - The result of volume onboarding.

   Nested scheme for `results`:
     - `onboarded_volumes` - (List of strings) List of volumes which are onboarded successfully.